 Pick up where treatment left off

 Your support system picks up where inpatient alcohol and drug treatment left off.
-Whether you choose a 12-step group or a more non-traditional support setting, you’ll want to meet with your group on a regular basis.
+Whether you choose to use 12 Steps of NA or AA or a more non-traditional support setting, you’ll want to meet with your group on a regular basis.
 This helps reinforce the lessons you learned in treatment, in addition to teaching you new coping skills.
 The right support system can show you ways to stay sober as you adjust to life outside the residential treatment center.